briar/briar-mailbox/API.md

 The mailbox checks if the provided auth token is allowed to upload to $folderId which is either an `inboxId` or an `outboxId` of a contact.

+If the folder does not exist or the auth token is not allowed to upload to it, `404 Not Found` is returned.

 The file content is a raw byte stream in the request body.
 The mailbox chooses a random string for the file ID (32 hex encoded bytes).
 Returns `200 OK` if upload was successful (no `201` as the uploader does not need to know the `$fileName`).